kwaledesign/scss-snippets/README.md

 * have `filetype on` in your *.vimrc* (recommended)

 ## Notes
-(See `scss.snippets` for the actual snippets, I've done my best to keep it well commented).
+See `scss.snippets` for the actual snippets.

 ### Sass
-* Sass functions use the first three letters of the function (occ. four)
+* Most SassScript functions use the first three letters of the function.

 ### Compass
 * The majority of [Compass](http://compass-style.org/) is included, specificly: